namita-ach/NetworkSeal/Notes/vm.md

 *   **Specific Hardware Requirements**: If Faiss requires specific hardware features or configurations, QEMU allows you to emulate them.
 *   **Working with Cloud Deployments**: KVM and QEMU offer flexibility and power to cloud deployments.

-## Potential Drawbacks

-*   **Complexity**: Setting up and configuring KVM/QEMU can be more complex than using a GUI-based virtualization solution.
-*   **Command-Line Interface**: While tools like `virt-manager` can provide a graphical interface, KVM/QEMU often involves working with the command line.

-By using KVM with QEMU, one can run programs that QEMU would not be able to do alone.
-For example, one might need to deploy an installation of Pterodactyl hosting panel to manage and set-up game servers, which would be impossible without access to KVM

 References:
 https://www.skysilk.com/blog/2021/kvm-vs-qemu/